 Expiration of registration rights.
-The registration rights described above will expire with respect to any particular holder of registrable securities on the earlier of (i) five years after the completion of this offering, (ii) when such stockholder is able to sell all of its registrable securities pursuant to Rule 144 of the Securities Act or a similar exemption in any 90-day period, or (iii) the closing of a deemed liquidation event, as defined in our Certificate of Incorporation.
+The registration rights described above will expire with respect to any particular holder of registrable securities on the earlier of (i) five years after the completion of this offering, (ii) when such stockholder is able to sell all of its registrable securities pursuant to Rule 144 of the Securities Act or a similar exemption in any 90-day period, or (iii) the closing of a deemed liquidation event, as defined in our restated certificate of incorporation.